DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/install/deploy-operator.md

 ---
+MTPE: WANG0608GitHub
+Date: 2024-08-28
 hide:
    - toc
 ---

-# Install with Operator
+# Install HwameiStor via hwameistor-operator

-This article introduces how to install Hwameistor through the Hwameistor Operator on the platform interface.
-After installing the Operator, it will automatically launch the Hwameistor-related components.
-The HwameiStor Operator is responsible for the following:
+This article introduces how to install HwameiStor through the hwameistor-operator on UI.
+After installing the operator, it will automatically launch the HwameiStor-related components.
+The hwameistor-operator is responsible for the following:

 - Full lifecycle management (LCM) of all components:
     - LocalDiskManager